Code-Institute-Submissions/Half-the-group/README.md

 #Technologies Used

-HTML- I used HTML to give structure and content to the page.
+[HTML](https://en.wikipedia.org/wiki/HTML5)- I used HTML to give structure and content to the page.

-CSS - I used CSS to style my website.
+[CSS](https://sv.wikipedia.org/wiki/Cascading_Style_Sheets) - I used CSS to style my website.

-Bootstrap- I used Bootstrap for every page and to make it responsive.
+[Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/)- I used Bootstrap for every page and to make it responsive.
 For example the carousel image, the hero container, the columns.

-Google Fonts - provided font-family.
+[Google Fonts](https://fonts.google.com/) - provided font-family, such as Roboto.

-Balsamiq - was used to design my website.
+[Balsamiq](https://balsamiq.com/) - was used to design my website.

-Coolors - I used this tool to get the colors i wanted to use on my page.
+[Coolors](https://coolors.co/806157-cccccc-cf5d9a-e5b6a9-c0287a) - I used this tool to get the colors i wanted to use on my page.

-Font Awesome- provided symbols to the main page.
+[Font Awesome](https://fontawesome.com/)- provided symbols to the main page.

-Code Academy- I also took a course through Code academy to understand Bootstrap and use it better on my page.
+[Code Academy](https://www.codecademy.com/)- I took a course through Code academy to understand Bootstrap and use it better on my page.

-#Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

- For each, provide its name, a link to its official site and a short sentence of why it was used.

-JQuery
-The project uses JQuery to simplify DOM manipulation.
-#Testing
+[Embed Google Map](https://www.embedgooglemap.net/) - to provide a map to the About page.

+((#Testing

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

+CSS code was tested here: https://jigsaw.w3.org/css-validator/validator

-#Contact form:
+((#Contact form:
 Go to the "Contact Us" page
 Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears